top of page

 3. It brings structure to your life, structure makes life easier.
 Even for those who say they hate structure :)

 Remember, these do not all need to be professional, there's a lot more to life than work.
-Scheduling a time to call a family member or going on that date with your partner are definitely important, in fact, even more so.
+Scheduling a time to call a family member or going on that date with your partner is definitely important, in fact, even more so.

 Then try again.